 FRAGMENT

-And that's it for typed matrix class declaration, we will then see interesing implementations for some of these members and operations.
+And that's about it for typed matrix class declaration, we will then see interesing implementations for some of these members and operations.

-Some Algorithms
+Some of Many Algorithms

 auto operator+ (const same_as_typed_matrix auto &lhs,